 5. Drains are backing up

 Backed up drains not only are annoying, but they’re also a sign there might be something wrong with your septic system.
 Sewage backup, in particular, is worrisome because exposure to untreated wastewater is a serious health hazard which is why a septic company should be called immediately.

 If the grass around the septic drain field grows greener or faster than the rest of the lawn, it can signal that sewage is escaping and fertilizing the grass.
 Escaped sewage is a septic tank problem that needs to be fixed immediately.

 7. Puddles of standing water

 Keep an eye out for standing water or damp spots around the septic tank or drain field as they can indicate that the septic system is wearing out.
-Wet spots are mainly caused by the excessive buildup of grease and oil in the tank which affects the flow of water and pushes it up.
+Wet spots are primarily caused by the excessive buildup of septic waste in the tank which affects the flow of water and pushes it up.